abhijeetkrishna/-WingDiscEversion_theory/README.md

 - Gallery - Representative simulation results and some presentations
 - Experiments - data obtained from segmented images of wing disc (Jana Fuhrmann) and their analysis
 - Simulations - scripts to run simulations, raw data of simulations, and their analysis
-- Environment - list of all packages used and note on how to create a virtual environment
 - Publication - Plots and description for publication

 ## Getting Started <a name = "getting_started"></a>